-Following a phase of discussions and public consultation on the terms and conditions for the call for tenders 2022 conducted in the first half of 2021, RTE submitted a draft text for approval of the CRE on 26 May 2021.
-These terms were approved by the CRE in the deliberation of 8 July 2021.
+Following a phase of discussions and public consultation on the terms and conditions for the call for tenders 2023 conducted end of 2021 and beginning of 2022, RTE submitted a draft text for approval of the CRE on 9 June 2022.
+These terms were approved by the CRE in the deliberation of 21 July 2022.

 To participate in the consultation, candidates need to sign or have a valid an agreement to participate in the rules on manual frequency restoration and replacement reserves.

 Compared to last year, the volume contracted with the annual tender has been decreased (1000 MW in 2022) in order to contract more volume with the daily tender (see below).
 The suspension mechanism for the defaulting capacities has also been reviewed in order to deal with cases of isolated errors.
 The bonus for bid classifications for products with a minimum usage period of less than or equal to 15 minutes is NOT maintained for the year 2023.

 Finally, in accordance with Regulation (EU) 2019/943 of 5 June 2019 on the internal market for electricity, since 2021 RTE contracts part of its need through a daily call for tender.
 RTE is therefore announcing that in 2023, 750 MW of its need will be covered by a daily call for tenders.